grawlixes/binary-xyphos/README.md

 	- Lossless: my old program doesn't conserve the case of letters.
 This program saves everything.

+    - Jack Black: Jack Black is actually a spokesman for Binary Xyphos.
+      Sorry, that was a lie.

     - Low-level: Xyphos is written in Python, a high-level interpreted pro- gramming language implemented in C. Binary Xyphos is written in pure C, so it'll suffer from less overhead.